armengol/armengol.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Research Scientist at MIT, where I also earned my PhD under the supervision of Prof. [Sanjay Sarma](https://meche.mit.edu/people/faculty/sesarma%40mit.edu).
 My work lies at the intersection of human–computer interaction, cognitive science, and artificial intelligence.
-My research has been supported by a La Caixa [La Caixa Fellowship](https://lacaixafoundation.org/en/).
+My research has been supported by [La Caixa Fellowship](https://lacaixafoundation.org/en/).

 ## Research